Industrial radiography

 Industrial radiography is a modality of non-destructive testing that uses ionizing radiation to inspect materials and components with the objective of locating and quantifying defects and degradation in material properties that would lead to the failure of engineering structures.
 It plays an important role in the science and technology needed to ensure product quality and reliability.
 In Australia, industrial radiographic non-destructive testing is colloquially referred to as "bombing" a component with a "bomb".

 Industrial Radiography uses either X-rays, produced with X-ray generators, or gamma rays generated by the natural radioactivity of sealed radionuclide sources.
 Neutrons can also be used.
 After crossing the specimen, photons are captured by a detector, such as a silver halide film, a phosphor plate, flat panel detector or CdTe detector.
 The examination can be performed in static 2D (named radiography), in real time 2D (fluoroscopy), or in 3D after image reconstruction (computed tomography or CT).
 It is also possible to perform tomography nearly in real time (4-dimensional computed tomography or 4DCT).
 Particular techniques such as X-ray fluorescence (XRF), X-ray diffractometry (XRD), and several other ones complete the range of tools that can be used in industrial radiography.

 Inspection techniques can be portable or stationary.
 Industrial radiography is used in welding, casting parts or composite pieces inspection, in food inspection and luggage control, in sorting and recycling, in EOD and IED analysis, aircraft maintenance, ballistics, turbine inspection, in surface characterisation, coating thickness measurement, in counterfeit drug control, etc.

 History

 Radiography started in 1895 with the discovery of X-rays (later also called Röntgen rays after the man who first described their properties in detail), a type of electromagnetic radiation.
 Soon after the discovery of X-rays, radioactivity was discovered.
 By using radioactive sources such as radium, far higher photon energies could be obtained than those from normal X-ray generators.
 Soon these found various applications, with one of the earliest users being Loughborough College.
 X-rays and gamma rays were put to use very early, before the dangers of ionizing radiation were discovered.
 After World War II new isotopes such as caesium-137, iridium-192 and cobalt-60 became available for industrial radiography, and the use of radium and radon decreased.

+Equipment

+Industrial radiography requires specific physical tools to generate radiation and capture the resulting image.
+A cassette or casset is a lightproof container used to hold the recording media securely during exposure, protecting it from ambient light while allowing ionizing radiation to pass through.
+Depending on the specific system used, the cassette holds either traditional radiographic film pressed between intensifying screens, or a digital phosphor imaging plate.